More than 300 homeless being housed in Madison-area hotels amid outbreak

 A Madison police captain says police have been getting a lot of calls to two of the Madison-area hotels public health officials are using to house more than 300 homeless people in an attempt to limit the coronavirus’ spread among that vulnerable population.

-Cory Nelson, of the East Police District, also expressed concern in an email for the safety of first responders going to a floor at one of the hotels, the Quality Inn at 1754 Thierer Road, being used as a "medical respite floor" for people "who are either COVID positive or showing symptoms who have not been tested who have no place else to stay."
+Cory Nelson, of the East Police District, also expressed concern in an email for the safety of first responders going to a floor at one of the hotels, the Quality Inn at 1754 Thierer Road.
+It is being used as a “medical respite floor” for people “who are either COVID positive or showing symptoms who have not been tested who have no place else to stay.”

-Madison Community Development Director Jim O'Keefe said none of the people being placed into the five or six hotels -- all but two of which are in Madison -- have been confirmed as having COVID-19.
-But he did say that one of the facilities is being used specifically for homeless people with COVID-19-like symptoms.
+Madison Community Development Director Jim O’Keefe said none of the people being placed into the five or six hotels — all but two of which are in Madison — have been confirmed as having COVID-19.
+But he said one of the facilities is being used specifically for homeless people with COVID-19-like symptoms.
 Two hotels are also being used specifically for homeless families, he said.

 At the request of the hotels themselves and to protect the homeless guests’ privacy, officials have declined to release the names of the hotels.
 But Nelson in his email to Ald.
 Samba Baldeh identified two of them as the Quality Inn and the Howard Johnson at 3841 E. Washington Ave., both in Baldeh’s 17th District.
 The email was provided to the Wisconsin State Journal, but not by either man.